You are on the page: Scriptures.ruUpanishads

 8. With right/sattvic thought, action and speech, one serves the sadhu.
 One studies the Shastras, intensively accumulating wisdom.

 10(b)-11.
-On passing to the next stage of Yoga called Self-analysis (vichara), the sadhak becomes a disciple of the best pandits who are renowned for their serious exposition of the Shruti and Smriti, their good conduct, concentrated attention, deep contemplation and good deeds.
+Passing to the next stage of Yoga, called Self-analysis (vichara), the sadhaka becomes a disciple of the best pandits, who are known for their serious interpretations of the Shruti and Smriti, their good conduct, concentrated attention, deep contemplation and good deeds.

-12. As a householder (knows) his farm, (so too), having mastered all that has to be learned, the sadhak learns the categories and doctrines (of the Vedanta), as well as all that has to be done and what has to be avoided.
+12. As a householder (knows) his farm, (so too), having mastered all that has to be learned, the sadhak knows the categories and doctrines (of the Vedanta), and also all that has to be done and what has to be avoided.

-13. As a snake sheds its (old) skin, so the sadhak casts off even the slightest attachment/predilection for external objects.
-The sadhak struggles hard with his pride, vanity, intolerance, greed and delusion (i.e. with all his vices).
+13. As a snake sheds its (old) skin, so the sadhak casts off even the slightest partiality/attachment to external objects.
+The sadhak struggles strenuously with his pride, vanity, intolerance, greed and delusion (i.e. with all his vices).

 14. With a mind disciplined by devotion to the Shastras, the Guru and the company of saints/sadhus, he unerringly masters the whole complex of spiritual knowledge, including the secret doctrines (the Upanishads).

-15. Then, the pure sadhaka naturally passes from the second stage (of Yoga) to the third, called Non-attachment (i.e. Vairagya).
+15. Then the pure sadhak naturally passes from the second stage (Yoga) to the third, called Non-attachment (i.e. Vairagya).

 16-17.
-Concentrating his steady mind on the true meaning of the Shastras and engaged in reciting spiritual texts useful for ascetics, he spends his long life, sitting on a rock or a slab, amusing himself with walks in the forest, transforming it (i.e. the forest) into a place of astonishing beauty with his peaceful mind.
+Concentrating his steady mind on the true meaning of the Shastras and reciting spiritual texts useful for ascetics, he spends his long life, sitting on a rock or a slab, entertaining himself with walks in the forest, transforming it (i.e. the forest) with his peaceful mind into a place of amazing beauty.

 18. As a reward for his righteous deeds, the pure sadhak spends his time in the rapture of renunciation, constantly studying the best Shastras/Upanishads.

 19. And only as a result of persistent sadhana does one gain direct experience of the true Reality/Atman/Brahman.
-The enlightened one, reaching the third stage, experiences this (experience of Reality) on himself.
+The enlightened one, having reached the third stage, experiences this (the experience of Reality) on himself.

 20. Non-attachment is of two types: general/ordinary and supreme; hear from me about their difference.